NethermindEth/StarknetByExample/pages/applications/simple_storage_starknetjs.md

 starkli signer keystore inspect-private /path/to/starkli-wallet/keystore.json --raw
 ```

-Create a `.env` file in your project folder, and paste your private key as shown in the following line:
+Create a `.env{:md}` file in your project folder, and paste your private key as shown in the following line:

 ```bash [Terminal]
 // [!include ~/listings/applications/simple_storage_starknetjs/.env.example]
 ```

 :::warning
-Using `.env` files is not recommended for production environments, please use `.env` files only for development purposes!
-It is HIGHLY recommended to add `.gitignore`, and include your .env file there if you will be pushing your project to GitHub.
+Using `.env{:md}` files is not recommended for production environments, please use `.env{:md}` files only for development purposes!
+It is HIGHLY recommended to add `.gitignore{:md}`, and include your .env file there if you will be pushing your project to GitHub.
 :::

 Now, import your private key from the environment variables and create your Account object.